trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is the difference between Linux and UNIX?</b></summary><br>

-UNIX - Only big companies are allowed to use the UNIX copyright and name.
+<b>UNIX</b> - only big companies are allowed to use the UNIX copyright and name.
 IBM AIX, Sun Solaris, and HP-UX all are UNIX operating systems.
 Most UNIX operating systems are commercial in nature.<br>

 - UNIX operating systems are considered as a complete OS as everything come from a single vendor.<br>
 - Most UNIX like operating systems are not free.<br>
 - UNIX operating systems comes with its own firewall products.<br>
 - UNIX supports file systems like jfs, gpfs (AIX), jfs, gpfs (HP-UX), jfs, gpfs (Solaris).<br>

-Linux is a Unix clone.
+<b>Linux</b> is a Unix clone.
 But if you consider Portable Operating System Interface (POSIX) standards then Linux can be considered as UNIX.<br>

 - Linux is Free.
 You can download it from the Internet or redistribute it under GNU licenses.<br>
 - All Linux distributions include GUI system, GNU utilities, installation & management tools, GNU c/c++ Compilers, Editors (vi), and various applications like OpenOffice, Firefox.<br>